org-metaeffekt/metaeffekt-documentation-template/doc/inventory-enrichment/msrc/understanding-data.md

     - **In the API**: the KB replaces (`4487259` and `4487081`) and is replaced by `4507423`
       ![Example](kb-chain-example-1.png)
-- This means, our data will never be complete unless considering all three data sources, which is impossible to automate. it is reasonable to manually download the csv files from the MSRC, but scraping the Update Catalog is not feasible, manually or automated.
+- This means, our data will never be complete unless considering all three data sources, which is impossible to automate.
+Scraping the Update Catalog is not feasible, manually or automated.
-- The MSRC csv has to be downloaded in time segments of one year, which have to be set manually, which takes quite some time

 ## Data mirror